Health and the High Street

 Healthy High Streets: good place making in an urban setting

 This report is aimed at local decision makers and examines how high streets are used as an asset to improve the overall health of local communities.

 Tipping the scales: case studies on the use of planning powers to limit hot food takeaways (Local Government Association)

 This report details seven case studies from the UK where local authorities have used planning powers to limit hot food takeaways.
 It includes a number of key messages such as: ensuring decision-makers understand the issues; using planning powers as part of a community healthy weight strategy; and engaging the whole community in discussion about implementation.

-- Health on the High Street References Royal Society for Public Health (2015)
+Health on the High Street Report Royal Society for Public Health (2015)

 Spatial Planning for Health: A guide to embedding the Joint Strategic Needs Assessment in spatial planning (November 2010)

 This guide has been developed during a transformational period of structural reform for both the public health and town and country planning sectors.

 Building the Foundations: Tackling obesity through planning and development Produced by Local Government Association